theo9921/Markowitz-Portfolio-Optimization/README.md

 # Markowitz Portfolio Optimization

 ## Description
-This is a small project that serves as an intor to the basics of the Markowitz Portfolio Optimization Method by visualizing the 'Efficient Frontier'.
+This is a small project that serves as an intro to the basics of the Markowitz Portfolio Optimization Method by visualizing the 'Efficient Frontier'.

 ## How to use
 The file structure for this is very simple.
 The whole program is contained in the file **pyOpt.py**.
 In there you will find a couple of helper function definitions as well as the main programm.
 There is a designated variable that allows you to select the tickers of the stock investments you want to include in your portfolio and you can also change the time period of interest.